samuelzucha/weekonehw/README.md

 ## A repository that contains refactored source code meant to improve the quality of code displayed ensuring simple navigation and accessibility of the URL.

-I'm motivated to showcase the improvements in specificity and simplifying the source code resulting in well-organized code without altering the appearance or functionality of the website.
+Motivated to showcase the improvements in specificity and simplifying the source code resulting in well-organized code without altering the appearance or functionality of the website.

 The project was built to ensure a better interface and to exceed accessibility standards.